Basel-anaya/Basel-anaya/README.md

 Artificial Intelligence Major
 -----------------------------

-I am an AI student at the University of Jordan with ambitions to master my specialization and skills.
-I have great knowledge and experience in coding, research skills, problem solving, I dream big and work hard.
+I am an AI student at the University of Jordan, I have ambitions to master my specialization and skills, I got great knowledge and experience in coding, research skills, problem solving, I dream big and work hard.

 *   🌍  I'm based in Amman, Jordan
 *   ✉️  You can contact me at [baselanaya@gmail.com](mailto:baselanaya@gmail.com)